 The traditional remit for engineering is quite narrow.
-We were only ever tasked with delivering ‘function’ from the thing we designed.
-Responsibility for ‘services’ lies outside the engineer’s traditional scope.
-Take a water pump, as a simple example.
+We were only ever tasked with delivering "function" from the thing we designed.
+Responsibility for "services" lies outside the engineer’s traditional scope.
+Take a water pump as a simple example.
 The function of the pump is to remove water.
 The service that it provides is keeping the city streets from flooding.
 But the management of that pump, and the services it provides, was left to the owner.
 The engineer had long since moved on.

 This siloed arrangement is inefficient in terms of lifecycle cost.
 The pump is at the mercy of both mechanical failure and human error, which can lead to poor service and waste.
-By embedding the information and processes associated with lifecycle management into the pump design, we can create a cyber-physical asset that is better able to fulfil both functional and service requirements at the same time.
+By embedding the information and processes associated with lifecycle management into the pump design, we can create a cyber-physical asset that is better able to fulfill both functional and service requirements at the same time.

-Connecting grey and green
+Connecting gray and green

 For the engineering profession, this shift into the digital economy will present new opportunities to move up the value chain.
 But it will take a different mindset to make it work.
 We're moving into to a world where designing socio-technical systems is more important than simply designing engineered assets.

 For generations, engineers have been breaking the natural world down and then building it back up to create new things, that are not always in sync with natural systems.
 We haven’t always looked at the bigger picture.
 Instead of designing a pump that reacts to flooding, wouldn’t it be better to manage water resources so that the streets don’t flood in the first place?
 Of course, this means taking a more sympathetic view of the natural environment.
-The engineering of our grey infrastructure needs to converge more synergistically with the green infrastructure of Mother Earth.
+The engineering of our gray infrastructure needs to converge more synergistically with the green infrastructure of Mother Earth.

 Change with the challenge

 Think how this changes the role of engineers.
 A hundred years ago, the priority task in London was to build sewers to improve human sanitation.
 The priority task today is to improve the sewers so that the wastewater doesn’t contaminate the River Thames, a source of drinking water and a major civic amenity.
-Infrastructure engineers, managers and developers can lead the way in revealing and strengthening the fault lines in the modern world, which risk widening with the onset of climate change, overpopulation and resource shortage.
+Infrastructure engineers, managers, and developers can lead the way in revealing and strengthening the fault lines in the modern world, which risk widening with the onset of climate change, overpopulation, and resource shortage.

-Enterprise systems engineering calls for more engineers who can mobilise both the right and left side of the brain, to gain an appreciation of the whole.
+Enterprise systems engineering calls for more engineers who can mobilize both the right and left side of the brain, to gain an appreciation of the whole.
 The future of our cities and planet will depend on it.